 In my documentary project "Breaking Points" I explore three themes of the domestic abuse journey through visual and written storytelling in partnership with DA survivors themselves: first red flags, breaking points, and pieces of the self reclaimed.
 I ask why one stayed, why one left, and how personal power is being taken back.
 This project was inspired by my own healing journey with domestic abuse.

 In "The Hunters and the Hunted" I document my time in the intercoastal swampland of North Carolina as the only woman living with and caring for nearly 300 male hunters during the winter.
 I observe the relationship between life, death, and our power(lessness) over nature.

-I hold a Master's degree in the History of Decorative Arts and Design from the Cooper-Hewitt Museum, National Design Museum of the Smithsonian Institution in conjunction with The New School; Majoring in German 18th Century Palatial Interior Architecture with a Minor concentration in Roman Landscapes, 1485-1650.
+I hold a Master's degree in the History of Decorative Arts and Design from the Cooper-Hewitt Museum, National Design Museum of the Smithsonian Institution in conjunction with Parsons The New School; Majoring in German 18th Century Palatial Interior Architecture with a Minor concentration in Roman Landscapes, 1485-1650.
 Undergraduate studies were completed at the University of Queensland and Mason Gross School of the Arts, Rutgers University with a Printmaking Concentration.

-Off-duty pleasures in life include: studying plant magic and garden history, penning notes of the heart, indulging in an Italian spread for lunch, and endless browsing of designer vintage.
+Studying plant magic and garden history, listening to as many audiobooks as I can, flying over the western canyons with my Love, indulging in an Italian spread for lunch, and endless browsing of designer vintage, Prada and Chanel preferred.